mozilla/skywriter/docs/userguide/index.html.markdown

 --------

 Our plan is to make Bespin a very configurable editor.
 You can see the list of available settings and change them by using the `set` command.
+It's important, that settings are used the same on all instances of Bespin.

 Bespin's History
 ----------------